ms-iot/content/en-US/win10/samples/PushButton.md

 ledPin.SetDriveMode(GpioPinDriveMode.Output);
 {% endhighlight %}

 Next, we set up the button pin.
-For the Raspberry Pi 2, we take advantage of the fact that it has built-in pull up resistors that we can activate.
+For the Raspberry Pi 2 or the DragonBoard 410c, we take advantage of the fact that it has built-in pull up resistors that we can activate.
 We use the built-in pull up resistor so that we don't need to supply a resistor externally.
 Configurable pull up resistors are not available on the MinnowBoard Max, so we insert a check to